Lady Elizabeth Finch-Hatton: Kenwood House

-Royal Balls
+Royal balls

 In the spring of 1784, the Prince of Wales begged Mary Hamilton's uncle to invite her to attend a royal ball at Carlton house, to which Lady Stormont was also invited.
 On the day of the ball, 10 March, Hamilton wrote in her diary that her cousin Lady Stormont had invited her stepdaughter Lady Elizabeth, Elizabeth was also present when Lady Stormont picked up Hamilton on the way to the ball in her carriage.
 They arrived at the ball together and were greeted right away by the Prince.
 Although Lady Elizabeth was invited, Dido Belle evidently wasn't invited.

 Elizabeth's father Lord Stormont was a prominent aristocrat and would regularly invite Elizabeth to court functions and Royal balls.

 On 18 January 1781, Lord Mansfield, Lord Stormont, and Elizabeth attended Queen Charlotte's birthday at St. James's Palace.
 Elizabeth was listed among the ladies who were particularly admired, both for their beauty and elegance of dress, she was noted wearing a white satin gown with flower ornaments "simple yet truly elegant".

 On 16 February 1781, Mary Hamilton described a Royal ball held at Queen's House, Elizabeth was noted to be one of the dancing ladies, her father Lord and Lady Stormont were also present.
 The ball began with country dances, the partners were changed after two dances, Queen Charlotte sat in the ball room the whole evening, the Prince of Wales danced with or asked most of the ladies to dance.
 Hamilton also noted that all ladies dressed in Sack-back gown.

 Queen Charlotte in Sack-Back gown by Gainsborough, 1781.

 On 12 August 1781, Lady Elizabeth attended a Royal ball at Windsor Castle with her father Lord Stormont, Lady Stormont was absent as she was pregnant.
 The ball was in honour of the Prince of Wales's birthday, she danced as noted by Hamilton.

 Lady Elizabeth was also invited to her stepmother Lady Stormont's ball in January 1782 at her house, this is where she met her future husband George Finch Hatton, as he was amongst the guests' list, the list also included Lady Weymouth, Lord Melbourne, Duke of Dorset, Duchess of Sutherland, Earl and Countess of Aylesford, and Mary Hamilton.

-Sadly her cousin Dido Belle wasn't invited to any of the balls, partially due to her status.
+Her cousin Dido Belle wasn't invited to any of the balls, partially due to her status.
 Throughout Mary Hamilton's diary, she had never once mentioned Dido Belle, despite her numerous visits to Kenwood and several outings with the Murray family, in which she had described all members of the family.

 It was rumored that the 2nd Marquess of Downshire means to propose to Lady Elizabeth in 1782.